-- 1. In courses that involve coursework and examinations students must complete to the satisfaction of the examiners (refer to your digital course outline for details etc). - 2.
+- 1. In courses that involve coursework and examinations, or coursework only, students must complete to the satisfaction of the examiners.
+(Refer to your digital course outline for details.) - 2.
 In any course that has a practicum component, a student must pass all components in order to have passed that course as a whole. - 3.
 Course results are reported as grades.
 There are ten pass grades and three fail grades.
 (Unless there is a completed/did not complete grading scale.)